keinhaar/gwtswing/README.md

 There are no server calls after starting the application.
 Everything is handled locally on the client.

 ## How to use
+### GWT
 GWTSwing is used like other gwt libraries.
-Just add
+Just add the gwtswing, gplatform and gplatform.gwt to your classpath and

 ```
   <inherits name='de.exware.gwtswing'/>